Gifts for Party Starters & Politicos

 For the Office Foodie

 Customize a unique gift basket.
-Throw in some beans from Peregrine Espresso, a loaf of brioche from Lyon Bakery, or a knife set from Righteous Cheese.
+Throw in some beans from Peregrine Espresso, a loaf of brioche from Lyon Bakery, or gin from Cotton & Reed.
 A hand-picked gift goes miles, especially if it’s packed with quality goodies they’ll enjoy.
 Remember that brie they couldn’t stop raving about?
 They’ll be flattered you included it.